 In the event a Resident retains a third-party provider of Basic Health Services, the Residence must coordinate with the third-party provider to the extent practicable and provide or obtain Resident records sufficient to ensure continuity of care and the safe provision of Basic Health Services.
 The Residence may not retaliate against a Resident who elects to retain a third-party provider of Basic Health Services.

-The Residence must identify whether the Resident has a Health Care Proxy, whether the Health Care Proxy is invoked, and establish a means of contact with the invoked Health Care Proxy.
-If invoked, the Health Care Proxy must be notified regarding the provision of Basic Health Services.
+The Residence must identify whether the Resident has a Health Care Proxy, whether the Health Care Proxy is invoked, and establish a means of contact with the Health Care Agent.
+If the Health Care Proxy is invoked, the Health Care Agent must be notified regarding the provision of Basic Health Services.

 Any Residence providing Basic Health Services shall comply with all state and federal standards regarding specimen collection and the completion of a home diagnostic test (e.g. a Certificate of Waiver for the Clinical Laboratory Improvement Amendments).